codacy/codacy-pmd/src/main/resources/docs/description/category_java_bestpractices_AccessorMethodGeneration.md

 Since: PMD 5.5.4

-When accessing a private field / method from another class, the Java compiler will generate a accessor methods with package-private visibility.
+When accessing private fields / methods from another class, the Java compiler will generate accessor methods with package-private visibility.
 This adds overhead, and to the dex method count on Android.
 This situation can be avoided by changing the visibility of the field / method from private to package-private.